 You’ll also see that feeding meat to your toad is a terrible idea, even though toads are carnivorous.
 These animals only eat live meals though.
 They aren’t scavengers.
 You should take care to only feed your toad living insects, though you can also feed rodents when they’re large enough.

 Make sure to never feed your toad any leftover human food.
-While this might be ok for dogs, it’s a terrible choice for toads and can lead to disastrous consequences.
+While this might be OK for dogs, it’s a terrible choice for toads and can lead to disastrous consequences.
+Here are some foods that are dangerous for toads.

-Toads have a pretty diverse palate.
+Like frogs, toads have a pretty diverse palate.
 In the wild, they’ll eat pretty much anything of an edible size that comes along.
 Worms, bugs, centipedes, slugs, and more are all tempting choices for a wild toad.
-But toads in captivity need more structure and safer feeding.
+But toads that are kept as pets need more structure and safer feeding.
 They haven’t been exposed to all the same bacteria and could get sick from eating wild-caught insects.
 As such, baby pet toads should only be fed feeder insects from reputable pet stores to ensure continuing health and longevity.